Artist

 Canta e balla le tue corse d'estate

-(with Meditazione, Emisfero, Underground in blue)
+(with Emisfero and Underground in blue)

 Radio (RRS/PR 164) 1976 Pirelli Motovelo promo-only LP - also featuring Buddy Merrill, Franco Chiari, Lou Grind Ensemble